-The International Auditing and Assurance Standards Board (IAASB) describes the term “audit quality” as encompassing the key elements that create an environment that maximises the likelihood that quality audits are performed on a consistent basis.
+The International Auditing and Assurance Standards Board (IAASB) describes the term “audit quality” as encompassing the key elements that create an environment that maximises the likelihood that quality audits are performed consistently.
 Of course, the type of mechanisms that will be effective will vary between firms and change over time.

-Of particular note for smaller accounting practices is that the guide, titled An external auditor’s guide to improving audit quality using an individual recognition and accountability framework, is not designed to create new rules or a one-size-fits-all framework for every entity to follow, but is, rather, a resource that is also scalable for small and mid-tier firms.
+Of particular note for smaller accounting practices is that the guide, titled An External Auditor’s Guide to Improving Audit Quality Using an Individual Recognition and Accountability Framework, is not designed to create new rules or a one-size-fits-all framework, but is, rather, a resource that is scalable for small and mid-tier firms.

-As its title suggests, a key finding is that one of the fundamental drivers of improvement in audit quality is the use of recognition and accountability mechanisms that focus on individuals with audit-related leadership positions.
+As its title suggests, a key finding is that a fundamental driver of improvement in audit quality is using recognition and accountability mechanisms that focus on individuals with audit-related leadership positions.
 Both mechanisms contribute to audit quality: Recognition emphasises incentives or rewards for good audit quality, while accountability focuses on the consequences of poor audit quality.

 The framework explained

-It should be a given that all members of an audit engagement team play a part in achieving audit quality, but the guide predominantly focuses on those directly responsible for audit quality at the engagement level – the audit engagement leader and audit engagement quality control reviewer, as well as those responsible for setting the “tone at the top” when it comes to audit quality at a practice level.
+It should be a given that all members of an audit team play a part in achieving audit quality, but the guide predominantly focuses on those directly responsible for audit quality at the engagement level – the audit engagement leader and audit engagement quality control reviewer, as well as those responsible for setting the “tone at the top” when it comes to audit quality.

-Far from being a box-ticking exercise, audit leaders are obligated to meet the quality control requirements of audit engagements under ISA 220, as well as ensure the framework is effective in motivating the behaviours sought at a grassroots level.
+Far from being a box-ticking exercise, audit leaders must meet the quality control requirements of audit engagements under ISA 220, as well as ensure the framework is effective in motivating the behaviours sought at a grassroots level.

 This necessitates putting in place a transparent process, which encompasses:

-- setting expectations about audit quality, who will be accountable, for what they will be accountable and when they will be assessments on the outcomes
+- setting expectations about audit quality, who will be accountable, for what they will be accountable and when they will be assessed on the outcomes

 - ensuring that audit leaders are consistently rewarded for high quality audit outcomes and behaviours and conversely receive consequences proportionate to poor audit quality outcomes and behaviours.

 The findings of internal reviews and external inspections of audit engagements – along with the audit leaders’ responses to those findings – are key inputs when assessing audit quality.
-These will reflect the audit team’s past quality outcomes, while the responses should also provide an indication as to whether any shortcomings will be addressed in the current engagement or potential future engagements.
+These will reflect the audit team’s past quality outcomes, while the responses should also address any shortcomings.

 The bottom line is that in order to drive up audit quality audit leaders need to be consistently recognised for exceptional audit quality, but should that not prove to be the case, be held accountable for poor quality.